 - Valuations for property, savings, investments or other assets

-On average, probate for the typical estate will take between 9 – 18 months.
-Generally, the time taken to obtain the Grant of Probate will take between 3 - 6 months, followed by the collection of assets and distribution of the estate which can take between 6 - 12 months.
-The range takes into account handling everything from straightforward estate through to more complex estates.
+On average, probate for the typical estate will take between 9 – 24 months.
+Generally, the time taken to obtain the Grant of Probate will take between 3 - 6 months, followed by the collection of assets and distribution of the estate which can take between 6 - 18 months.
+This range takes into account handling everything from a straightforward estate through to more complex estates.